samberthol/adk-demo/README.md

     * If the first build fails, troubleshoot using the build logs, fix the underlying issue (permissions, configuration), and trigger a new build by pushing another small change to your `main` branch.

 7.  **Access Deployed Services:**
-    * Once the Cloud Build pipeline succeeds, it will deploy three Cloud Run services.
+    * Once the Cloud Build pipeline succeeds, it will deploy two Cloud Run services.
-    * Find the public URLs for the Streamlit (`SERVICE_NAME_STREAMLIT`) and FastAPI (`SERVICE_NAME_FASTAPI`) services in the Cloud Run section of the GCP console.
-The MCP service (`SERVICE_NAME_MCP`) runs internally and is accessed by the other two via its service URL.
+    * Find the public URL for the Streamlit (`SERVICE_NAME_STREAMLIT`) service in the Cloud Run section of the GCP console.
+The MCP service (`SERVICE_NAME_MCP`) runs internally and is accessed by the Streamlit service via its service URL.

 ## Configuration Notes

-* **Secrets Management:** As emphasized, using Google Secret Manager is the recommended practice for handling sensitive data like API keys and tokens in `cloudbuild.yaml`, rather than passing them as direct substitutions from `.env`.
+* **Secrets Management:** Using Google Secret Manager is the recommended practice for handling sensitive data like API keys and tokens in `cloudbuild.yaml`, rather than passing them as direct substitutions from `.env`.
 * **Session Persistence:** The UIs currently use ADK's `InMemorySessionService`.
 This means conversation history is lost if the Cloud Run instances restart.
-For persistent sessions in production, investigate alternative session services compatible with ADK.

 ## Contributing